bookofproofs/bookofproofs.github.io/_sources/history/19th-century/campbell.md

 title: Campbell, John Edward
 born: 1862
 died: 1924
-keywords: Campbell, Baker-Hausdorff Theorem, Calculus, Integration Theory, Problem Solving, Visualization, Mentoring
+keywords: john campbell,campbell
-description: Campbell is renowned for the Campbell-Baker-Hausdorff theorem and for writing a textbook on Calculus, pioneering a new teaching methodology, creating the Campbell-Hausdorff Formulation, as well as mentoring mathematicians.
+description: Campbell is remembered for the Campbell-Baker-Hausdorff theorem which gives a formula for multiplication of exponentials in Lie algebras.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---